handsontable/handsontable/docs/next/guides/integrate-with-vue/vue-setting-up-a-locale.md

 </div>
 ```

 An implementation of the `@handsontable/vue` component.
-JS file:

 ```js
 import Vue from 'vue';